PavanSomarathne/OAuth-G-Suite-File-Uploader/README.md

 Steps to run the application:
   - Build using "mvn clean install"
-  - Run using mvn spring-boot:run
+  - Run using "mvn spring-boot:run"
   - The application will be visible at http://localhost:8080/